-Many employers at this year’s NW Youth Careers Expo are seeking high school students for a variety of summer jobs and internships in fields ranging from recreation and software technology to youth litter patrols.
+Many employers at this year’s NW Youth Careers Expo are seeking high school students for a variety of summer jobs, internships and volunteer opportunities in fields ranging from construction to software technology.

 Public & Human Services

-Portland Parks & Recreation (summer job): The city’s parks and recreation bureau plans to hire more than 200 high school students for 2017 summer youth program jobs.
+Portland Parks & Recreation (summer job, part-time jobs): The city’s parks and recreation bureau plans to hire more than 200 high school students for 2018 summer youth program jobs.
 An estimated 150-175 teens will be hired as camp counselors, junior counselors and playground attendants.
+Hundreds more will be hired as lifeguards and swim instructors.
 The bureau also seeks students to work on environmental education projects and in programs targeting immigrant and refugee communities.
-Visit their booth and read our blog post for more information.
+Visit their booth for more information.

 Multnomah County (summer job/internship): Multnomah County participates in SummerWorks, a career-readiness program delivered through Worksystems.
 Participants get job training and 180 hours of paid work experience at a local employer.